faisal-fida/llama2_medical_langchain/README.md

-# Sanjivani-Medical_Chat_Bot 🩺
+# Llama-Medical_Chat_Bot 🩺

 ## A medical chatbot that can answer questions from a PDF file using Llama2

-Sanjivani-Medical_Chat_Bot is a medical chatbot that can answer questions from a PDF file using Llama2, a large language model.
+Llama-Medical_Chat_Bot is a medical chatbot that can answer questions from a PDF file using Llama2, a large language model.
 It uses data integration, data extraction, text chunking, embedding, semantic indexing, and ranking to process the PDF file and generate answers.

 ## ⚙️ Tech Stack